Calvin and Hobbes by Bill Watterson for July 19, 2013

 12. Missing large

-sutherin46 almost 11 years ago
+sutherin46 over 11 years ago

 Not a real job——sounds like like someone who has never been in a school to actually see what a teacher really does or knows the “real” time a teacher spends as a teacher—-planning lessons—preparing the lesson—grading the papers etc etc. Summer time is sometimes used as time for in service or going back to college for updating your teaching license.
 Think before you make a stupid comment.